This site will look much better in a browser that supports web standards, but it is accessible to any browser or Internet device.

 December 3, 2009

-By immediately reappointing a director of the BC Ferry Authority to The BC Ferry Services board, Minister Bond gainsays her commitment to consider the Comptroller-General's report.
+By immediately reappointing a director of the BC Ferry Authority to The BC Ferry Services board, Minister Bond says her commitment to consider the Comptroller-General's report.
 The Comptroller-General's key criticsim of ferry system governance was the overlap of the two boards.

 [ download PDF | top of page ]